fbpx

 When Cinderella’s fairy godmother appears to help the young girl ready herself for the ball, a series of beautiful transformations takes place.
 A pumpkin is turned into a carriage.
 Cinderella’s mice friends become horses to pull her coach, and Bruno the dog becomes a footman.
 But Walt loved the animation sequence that turned Cinderella’s threadbare rags into a beautiful sparkling ballgown.
 In fact, it was one of his most favorite animated sequences in all of his films.

-Cinderella seems to love it too.
+Cinderella seems to love it, too.

 Lucifer the cat was inspired by a cat owned by one of the animators.

-Ward Kimball was one of Walt Disney’s animators from 1934 to 1972 and one of Disney’s Nine Old Men.
+Ward Kimball was a Walt Disney animator from 1934 to 1972 and one of Disney’s “Nine Old Men.”
 Alongside the other 8 “old men,” Kimball was honored with the title of Disney Legend in 1989.

 Disney Legend and Animator Ward Kimball is Born - D23